 - Best park – Shinjuku Gyoen National Garden

-- Best free activity – Imperial Palace Easy Gardens
+- Free activity – Imperial Palace Easy Gardens

-- Best activity for adults – Ginza Shopping Street
+- Activity for adults – Ginza Shopping Street

-- Best food – Ramen Street at Tokyo Station
+- Place to eat – Ramen Street at Tokyo Station

-- Best all-around accommodation – Hyatt Regency Tokyo
+- Place to stay – Hyatt Regency Tokyo

-Before we get started, there’s one disclaimer: leave plenty of room in your suitcase to bring home copious amounts of Japanese snacks.
-With that out of the way, let’s take a look at what to see in Tokyo and the tours and experiences available for them.
+Before we start, there’s one disclaimer: leave plenty of room in your suitcase to bring home copious amounts of Japanese snacks.
+Let’s look at what to see in Tokyo and the tours and experiences available.

 1. Tokyo Skytree